RachelRusiecki/RachelRusiecki/README.md

 # **Hey there, I'm Rachel 👋**

-I'm a full stack software engineer with multiple years working with Ruby, JavaScript, TypeScript, and Python.
+I'm a full stack software engineer with multiple years experience working with Ruby, JavaScript, TypeScript, and Python.

 **🚀 Pendulum BaaS**